adamwth/dist-db/README.md

 ### aggregate-metrics.py

 #### Execution parameters
 Run with `python3 aggregate-metrics.py`.

+This file generates 3 files, depending on what function is called in its `main` function.

-Output is an `all_metrics.csv` file in the root directory with the aggregated metrics (min, max, avg) of all performance benchmarks, grouped by experiment per row.
+1. Calling `write_aggregate_metrics(experiment_folders)` will generate `throughput.csv` and `all_metrics.csv` files in the root directory.
+The former is the aggregated throughput metric (min, max, avg) grouped by experiment per row, while the latter is the aggregated metrics (min, max, avg) of all performance benchmarks, grouped by experiment per row.
+   - `throughput.csv` schema: experiment_number,min,avg,max
+   - `all_metrics.csv` schema: experiment_number,measurement_a_min,measurement_a_avg,measurement_a_max,measurement_b_min,...,measurement_g_max
+2. Calling `write_clients_csv(experiment_folders, nc_by_folder)` will generate `clients.csv` file in the root directory.
+This is the file as requested in the project brief, which has the following schema:
+   - experiment_number,client_number,measurement_a,measurement_b,...,measurement_g

 # Running an experiment
 The `run-experiment.sh` script is used to run clients in parallel, each reading a corresponding transaction file and assigned hosts in a round robin manner